Our guardians (our people)

 Training – Training sessions are often organized to reinforce a constant exchange of information between seniors and interns.
 We go through a wide range of topics going from wine to marketing.
 We want to connect minds to keep improving our soft skills.
 And not to forget, a great team cannot evolve as such without having crazy team buildings!

 Wine Trips – Ready, set, go!
-Once a year, the team is ready to leave for wine regions around the world in order to expand knowledge and strengthen the teamwork.
+Once a year, the team is ready to leave for wine regions around the world in order to expand knowledge and strengthen teamwork.

 Wine Masterclasses – Podere le Ripi is providing now Wine Classes hosted by special guests and wine professionals from all over the world – a unique opportunity to learn about different wine regions and taste special wines (and not just Brunello !!)